LLM DNA: Tracing Model Evolution via Functional Representations: Extract LLM DNA

 \subsection{Approximate LLM Functional Distance}

 This subsection details our practical approach to measuring the distance between LLMs.
-The Hilbert distance $d_H$ introduced in Lemma~\ref{lem:is_hilbert} provides a complete theoretical metric, but its computation requires evaluating functions over the entire, combinatorially large input space $\mathcal{S}_m$, which is infeasible.
+Though direct computing functional distance is theoretically sound, its computation requires evaluating functions over the entire, combinatorially large input space $\mathcal{S}_m$, which is infeasible.
 To bridge theory and practice, we introduce a tractable alternative: a \textit{Stochastic Functional Distance}.
 This new metric is defined not over the full input space, but as a statistical expectation over a random sample of inputs, reflecting the practical scenario of evaluating models on a finite set of representative prompts.

 \begin{definition}[Stochastic Functional Distance] Let $f_1, f_2 \in \mathcal{F}$ be two LLM functions.
 Let $\mu$ be a probability measure on the input space $\mathcal{S}_m$, and let $t \in \mathbb{Z}^+$ be a fixed sample size.
 Let $\mathcal{S}_t = \{x_1, \dots, x_t\}$ denote a set of $t$ independent and identically distributed (i.i.d.) random variables representing inputs drawn from the distribution $\mu$.
-The \textbf{Stochastic Functional Distance} $d_f(f_1, f_2)$ is defined as the expected Euclidean distance between the concatenated semantic representations of the LLMs' outputs over a random sample $\mathcal{S}_t$:\looseness=-1 { $d_f(f_1, f_2) := \mathbb{E}_{\mathcal{S}_t \sim \mu} \left[ \sqrt{\sum_{x_j\in S_t} \| f_1(x_j) - f_2(x_j) \|_2^2} \right].$} \end{definition}
+The \textbf{Stochastic Functional Distance} $d_f(f_1, f_2)$ is defined as the expected Euclidean distance between the concatenated semantic representations of the LLMs' outputs over a random sample $\mathcal{S}_t$: { $d_f(f_1, f_2) := \mathbb{E}_{\mathcal{S}_t \sim \mu} \left[ \sqrt{\sum_{x_j\in S_t} \| f_1(x_j) - f_2(x_j) \|_2^2} \right].$} \end{definition}

 A concentration bound provides a formal reliability guarantee for our empirical distance.
 The theorem below shows that the estimate concentrates sharply around the true Hilbert distance $d_H$: for any deviation level, the tail probability decays exponentially in the sample size $t$.
 Thus, the estimate offers a high-confidence measure of the underlying functional distance.